Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF inequalities are monogamy relations

 Eq.~\eqref{CHSH_monogamy} illustrates a tradeoff relation between $P(ab|xy)$ and $P(ac|x{=}1)$: the larger the correlation between Alice's and Charlie's outcomes when $x=1$, the smaller the violation of the CHSH inequality that Alice and Bob can produce.
 In the special case where $a=c$ whenever $x=1$, Alice and Bob simply cannot violate the CHSH inequality.
-Although Eq.~\eqref{CHSH_monogamy} was originally obtained for the tripartite Bell scenario~\cite{augusiak2014elemental}, it applies to the minimal LF scenario because Eqs.~\eqref{eq_LA} (that comes from Local Agency) are mathematically the same as the operational no-signal conditions in the tripartite Bell scenario where Charlie does not have choices for his measurement setting.
+Although Eq.~\eqref{CHSH_monogamy} was originally obtained for the tripartite Bell scenario~\cite{augusiak2014elemental}, it applies to the minimal LF scenario because Eqs.~\eqref{eq_LA} (that come from Local Agency) are mathematically the same as the no-signaling conditions in the tripartite Bell scenario where Charlie does not have a choice of measurement setting.\footnote{Note that Eqs.~\eqref{eq_LA} cannot be simply viewed as the no-signaling conditions in the minimal LF scenario since Eqs.~\eqref{eq_LA} are not publicly available when records of Charlie's outcome $C$ are erased.
+Instead, in this case, the no-signaling conditions are just that $P(a|xy)=P(a|x)$, and $P(b|xy)=P(b|y)$ (which are implied by \LA\ as \LA\ is a strictly stronger assumption). }

-This example with binary variables makes explicit what we mean when we say that the constraints that arise in the LF scenario are monogamy relations.\footnote{Another example is given by the so-called \enquote{relaxed} LF inequalities derived in Ref.~\cite[Eq.
-(13)]{moreno2022events}.
-They are mathematically special cases of the monogamy relations for the Bell scenario derived in~\cite[Eq.
-(3)]{augusiak2014elemental}. } In more generality, we can define the \emph{LF monogamy relations}:
+This example with the CHSH inequality arising from the minimal LF scenario with binary variables makes explicit what we mean when we say that the constraints that arise in the LF scenario are monogamy relations.\footnote{Another example is given by the so-called \enquote{relaxed} LF inequalities derived in Ref.~\cite[Eq.~(13)]{moreno2022events}.
+Mathematically, they are special cases of the monogamy relations for the Bell scenario derived in~\cite[Eq.~(3)]{augusiak2014elemental}.} In more generality, we can define the \emph{LF monogamy relations}:

-\begin{definition}[LF monogamy relations] \emph{LF monogamy relations} are inequality constraints on the set of probability distributions $\{P(ab|xy), P(ac|x{=}1)\}$ that arise from the requirement that these distributions are marginals of $P(abc|xy)$ satisfying the Local Agency constraints of Eqs.~\eqref{eq_LA}. \end{definition}
+\begin{definition}[LF monogamy relations] \emph{LF monogamy relations} are constraints on the set of probability distributions $\{P(ab|xy), P(ac|x{=}1)\}$ that arise from the requirement that these distributions are marginals of $P(abc|xy)$ satisfying the Local Agency constraints of Eqs.~\eqref{eq_LA}. \end{definition}

-As mentioned, the Local Friendliness inequalities are derived with the assumption that $P(a|c,x{=}1)=\delta_{a,c}$ since Alice asks Charlie for his outcome when $x=1$.
+As mentioned, the Local Friendliness inequalities are derived using the assumption that $P(a|c,x{=}1)=\delta_{a,c}$, since Alice simply reports Charlie's outcome when $x=1$.
 With this assumption, Eq.~\eqref{CHSH_monogamy} reduces to the CHSH inequality.
 Indeed, in the binary case, it was noted in Ref.~\cite{bongStrong2020} that the LF inequality is exactly the CHSH inequality.